 Volunteering Solutions takes utmost care of the volunteers and aims to provide maximum comfort.
 However, you should remember that you are on a volunteer trip and shouldn’t expect the luxuries of home.

 In Sri Lanka, participants reside at the volunteer house.
-Clean and tidy rooms are provided on same gender sharing basis.
+Clean and tidy rooms are provided on same-gender sharing basis.
 There are bathrooms and a fully equipped kitchen.
 Staying there with other volunteers would be an amazing experience.
-The project sites would be in closer proximity of the accommodation.
+The project sites would be in close proximity to the accommodation.